-Moreover, the efficient execution of our business is dependent upon the proper design, implementation and functioning of our current and future internal systems, such as the information technology system that supports our Order-to-Cash business processes.
+The efficient execution of our businesses is dependent upon the proper design, implementation and functioning of its current and future internal systems, such as the information technology systems that support our underlying business processes.
 Any significant failure or malfunction of such information technology systems may result in disruptions of our operations.
 In addition, the effectiveness of our internal controls could be adversely affected if we encounter unforeseen problems with respect to the operation of our information technology systems.
-While we have purchased cyber security insurance, there are no assurances that the coverage would be adequate in relation to any incurred losses.